Katz92/Cleancomm/backend/README.md

 ## Overview

-CleanComm API is an authentication API developed using Python with the FastAPI framework and MySQL as the database.
+CleanComm API is an authentication API developed using Python with the FastAPI framework and PostgreSQL as the database.
 This API provides robust authentication mechanisms and related utilities to ensure secure and efficient user management.

 ### Project Structure